gatsbyjs/gatsby/docs/docs/conceptual/choosing-a-cms.md

 ### 1) Popular, first-class Gatsby integrations

 **First**, when possible, we recommend you focus on **top-flight general-purpose CMSs** with **first-class Gatsby integrations** and **high popularity** among Gatsby users.

-A ["first-class integration"](https://support.gatsbyjs.com/hc/en-us/articles/360052503494-Developing-a-first-class-CMS-integration-for-Gatsby-Cloud) means it supports the main Cloud functionality of Gatsby -- previews and incremental builds.
+A ["first-class integration"](https://support.gatsbyjs.com/hc/en-us/articles/360052503494-Developing-a-first-class-CMS-integration-for-Gatsby-Cloud) means it supports the main Cloud functionality of Gatsby -- previews and incremental builds and is known to the Gatsby team to be high-quality.

-In terms of popularity, you can see [top integrations listed by monthly downloads here](/plugins?=gatsby-source).
-There are currently (January 2021) eight CMSs used by over 1% of Gatsby users.
+For popularity, you can see [top integrations listed by monthly downloads here](/plugins?=gatsby-source).

+There are currently (November 2021) eight CMSs with first-class integrations used by over 1% of Gatsby users.
 These are:

-- **five general-purpose headless CMSs:** Contentful, DatoCMS, Prismic, Sanity and Strapi
+- **six general-purpose headless CMSs:** Contentful, DatoCMS, Prismic, Contentstack, Sanity and Strapi

 - **two general-purpose full-stack CMSs** running in "headless" mode: Drupal and WordPress

-- **one specialized CMS**: Shopify
+- **one e-commerce platform**: Shopify

 ### 2) The right price point